google/pindrop/docs/src/programmers_guide/building/building_android.md

 ## Version Requirements

-Following are the minimum required versions for the tools and libraries you need for building [Pindrop][] for Android:
+Following are the minimum tested versions for the tools and libraries you need for building [Pindrop][] for Android:

   * [Android SDK][]: Android 5.0 (API Level 21)
   * [ADT][]: 20140702
-  * [Android NDK][]: android-ndk-r10c
+  * [Android NDK][]: android-ndk-r10e
   * [cmake][]: 2.8.12 or newer
   * [Python][]: 2.7.x